Risk Assessment and Prevention Measures

 |Stress incontinence||Involuntary leakage of small amounts of urine with a rise in intra-abdominal pressure that occurs during coughing, sneezing, laughing, and physical activity||Often seen in women; causes include estrogen deficiency, weakness in pelvic floor musculature, urethral sphincter weakness, childbirth, and obesity.|

-Occupational therapists (OTs) are specialists in assessing and identifying the underlying impairments associated with urinary incontinence.
-Common interventions that can be implemented by OTs include:
+Occupational and physical therapists are both specialists in assessing, identifying, and treating the underlying impairments associated with urinary incontinence.
+Common interventions that can be implemented by these professionals may include:

 Research indicates that the use of a toileting routine in combination with medication and education results in decreasing urinary incontinence.